-This General Permit requires that Responsible Dischargers meet the NALs at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the TMDL.
+This General Permit requires that Responsible Dischargers comply with the numeric action levels at the construction site discharge location(s), consistent with requirements and assumptions of the TMDL.

-The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation for the ammonia WLAs into numeric effluent limitations as the WLAs were concentration-based and assigned at the point of discharge.
-However, the Permit was revised to implement nitrogen-based nutrient WLAs as NALs because the most effective BMPs for removal of nitrogen-based nutrients are denitrification and biofiltration/bioretention basins which are generally infeasible for construction sites to implement due to their size, structural nature/permanence, and cost to achieve removal of the pollutants (refer to Section I.G.5.d of this Fact Sheet).
+The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation for the ammonia waste load allocations into numeric effluent limitations as the waste load allocations were concentration-based and assigned at the point of discharge.
+However, the Permit was revised to implement nitrogen-based nutrient waste load allocations as numeric action levels because numeric action levels are consistent with the assumptions and requirements of the waste load allocations.

-Implementation of the TMDL through NALs is also consistent with the assumptions and requirements of the WLAs because it is expected that compliance with this Permit will prevent exceedances of the NALs.
-The TMDL indicates that a majority of nutrient loading originates from major point sources such as water reclamation plants and other publicly owned treatment works, while sources in stormwater runoff requires further evaluation.
-Sources of nutrients from construction sites may include existing concentrations in the sediment from past land use and storage and application of fertilizers, pesticides, and herbicides.
-The previous permit did not include requirements to analyze for nutrients in construction stormwater discharges.
-Staff analyzed stormwater data from implementation of the Industrial stormwater general permit from 2015 – 2021 and the analysis shows that the majority of stormwater samples from industrial sites had nutrient concentrations that were lower than the waste load allocations and numeric action levels listed in this permit.
+As set forth in Section I.G.5.d of this Fact Sheet, the source analysis found that the principal source of ammonia, nitrite, and nitrate to the Santa Clara River is discharges from water reclamation plants and publicly owned public treatment works (BPA, p.2).
+The TMDL also acknowledged that stormwater discharge may contribute nitrate loads.
+But the allocations were set at the water quality objectives for receiving waters.
+The most critical conditions for water quality in the Santa Clara River are low-flow conditions, in particular at the end of the dry season (p.
+72).

+The TMDL also noted that “mass emission monitoring data conducted for MS4 NPDES Permit compliance indicate that the MS4 discharges are below the waste load allocation in both wet and dry weather samples.” (p.62) CGP dischargers subject to this TMDL are located within a MS4.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that identify on-site sources of ammonia, nitrate, and nitrite shall compare all non-visible sampling and analytical results to the NALs for the identified nutrients.
-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nitrogen compound sources, are expected to meet the NALs.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the NALs.
+Responsible Dischargers that identify on-site sources of ammonia, nitrate, and nitrite shall compare all non-visible sampling and analytical results to the numeric action levels for the identified nutrients.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nitrogen compound sources, are expected to meet the numeric action levels.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the numeric action levels.

-The Santa Clara River Nutrients TMDL’s compliance deadline for the WLAs was March 23, 2004.
-Since this compliance deadline has passed, the NELs are applicable upon the effective date of this General Permit.
+The Santa Clara River Nitrogen Compounds TMDL’s compliance deadline for the waste load allocations was March 23, 2004.
+Since this compliance deadline has passed, the numeric effluent limitations are applicable upon the effective date of this General Permit.

 vi.
-Ventura River Nutrients TMDL
+Ventura River Algae TMDL

-The Los Angeles Regional Water Quality Control Board adopted the Ventura River Nutrients TMDL on December 6, 2016, to address nutrient-related impairments in the Ventura River and its tributaries.
+The Los Angeles Regional Water Quality Control Board adopted the Ventura River Algae TMDL on December 6, 2016, to address nutrient-related impairments in the Ventura River and its tributaries.
 Nutrient-related listings negatively impact beneficial uses such as water contact recreation, non-water contact recreation, warm and cold freshwater habitat, wetland habitat, rare/threated/endangered species habitat, migration of aquatic organisms, and spawning.

 Source Analysis